 Kathy Troutner is grandmother of Aiden whose journey through TSW and RSS began at age 5.
 Kathy began her career as an Oncology Nurse, and left direct patient care to build a team overseeing a prominent Cancer Center.
 She helped create comprehensive support services for patients that included nutritional education, pain management, spiritual care, and social services.
 As an executive healthcare administrator, Kathy made the decision to leave her career in order to help her daughter Katie care for Aiden.
 Through this harrowing experience, Kathy saw her daughter remain courageous beyond imagination with never ending compassion and strength.
 Katie was often met with resistance from the medical community and a reluctance to acknowledge that Aiden was suffering from TSW and RSS.
 Two and a half years later Aiden, now eight years old, is able to sleep through the night and has visibly healed.
 Aiden is now participating in sports for the first time, playing little league with endless energy and enthusiasm.
 Drawing from the methods and ideas that she learned from her family’s struggle with RSS, Kathy joined ITSAN to share this experience with other family members as they support their loved ones and help them make it through TSW and RSS.
 Her days now are filled with a renewed sense of joy, appreciation for life, and for the power of love that heals the body and the unseen wounds we carry inside.

-Rajeek currently works as an associate director at Urgent Care in San Diego at large medical group where he has been the past 15 years.
-Has been suffering with TSW for the past 3 1/2 years now.
+Rajeek currently works as an associate director at Urgent Care in San Diego at a large medical group where he has been the past 15 years.
+Has been suffering from TSW for the past 3 1/2 years now.
 He enjoys working out, running and camping, and makes an annual trip to Yosemite each year to camp for a week.

 How ITSAN Advocates for the RSS Community